St. Valentine’s “Five O’Clock Tea” (includes Best Scone recipe)

 Cupid Cakes (1886)

 I love the romantic name of these little cakes.
-On Victorian menus, I often would see “Cupid Cakes” or “Cupid Mottos” in the Dessert portion of a formal dinner.
+On Victorian menus, I often would see “Cupid Cakes” or “Cupid Mottos” in the Dessert portion of a formal dinner menu.
 But I never could find the recipes for either one.
-The “Cupid Cakes” original recipe in the book Five o’clock tea by Mrs. Allen (1886) had candied peel.
-For St. Valentines day, they are much better with dried red cranberries or red dried cherries, mince with a scissor.
+But then I finally found the recipe!
+The “Cupid Cakes” original recipe in the cookbook Five o’clock tea by Mrs. Allen (1886) had candied peel.
+For St. Valentines day, they are much better with dried red cranberries or red dried cherries (Trader Joes).

 1/2 oz. yeast with 1 c. warm water